lyminh1994/demo-microservices/README.md

 * get it working with a webhook on Github
 * fully parameterize the GCR prefix and project so that only the image names themselves are hardcoded anywhere.
 ## department-service
+- a module containing the second of our sample microservices that allows to perform CRUD operation on in-memory repository of departments.
+It communicates with employee-service.
 ## discovery-service
+- a module that depending on the example it uses Spring Cloud Netflix Eureka or Spring Cloud Netlix Alibaba Nacos as an embedded discovery server.
 ## employee-service
+- a module containing the first of our sample microservices that allows to perform CRUD operation on in-memory repository of employees
 ## gateway-service
+- a module that Spring Cloud Netflix Zuul for running Spring Boot application that acts as a proxy/gateway in our architecture.
 ## organization-service
+- a module containing the third of our sample microservices that allows to perform CRUD operation on in-memory repository of organizations.
+It communicates with both employee-service and organization-service.